 |Alma Mater:||Rutgers '78|

-Mark Wetmore enters his 24th season at Colorado, his 21st as the head coach, and is the only Division I cross country coach to win all four NCAA titles – men’s and women’s team and men’s and women’s individual – at the same school.
+Mark Wetmore enters his 24th season at Colorado, his 21st as the head coach, and is the only NCAA Division I coach to win all four NCAA cross country titles at the same school.